San Pietro Summer Travel Prize

 The SanPietro Travel Prize supports summer travel in the U.S. or abroad for two weeks to three months, beginning after the end of spring term and concluding before fall term.
 Students must spend at least 14 days on the ground, excluding travel days.
 The prize is intended for fun, exploration, and personal growth, whether as a standalone summer experience, a follow-up to summer research, or preparation for fall study abroad.
 There is no academic component, no language requirement, and no limit on the number of countries visited.

 Students may travel solo or as a pair.
 Pair proposals are permitted provided both applicants are eligible Caltech students.
-While pairs submit a joint proposal, each student must complete an individual application and letter of recommendation.
 Applicants should clearly explain how the experience will challenge them and expand their understanding of the world.

 Adventurous travel does not have to be extreme.
 It may include experiences such as a road trip along the Mississippi River, a canoe journey in Vermont, exploring family heritage abroad, or immersing oneself in a culture far from home.